ONSdigital/dap-sit-inventory-poc/README.md

 ## Running the Application

-For running this application, run `make run` which first executes `scripts/load_release.sh` script that downloads the Design System macros zip file from the github release and unzips them into a templates folder.
+For running this application on Mac, run `make run` which first executes `scripts/load_release.sh` script that downloads the Design System macros zip file from the github release and unzips them into a templates folder.
 Then, `poetry run flask run` renders all the example components as displayed in the Design System at `http://127.0.0.1:5000`.
 The CSS and JS are pulled in at runtime from the CDN.